catmaid/circuitmap/README.md

 2. Install circuitmap in whichever python environment is running CATMAID with `pip install -e .`

+3. Make sure your CATMAID instance has RabbitMQ and Celery enabled, it's needed to fetch synapses asynchronously.
+The [documentation](https://catmaid.readthedocs.io/en/stable/celery.html) has more information about this.

-3. Run `python manage.py migrate` (in the CATMAID folder) to create the circuitmap models.
+4. Run `python manage.py migrate` (in the CATMAID folder) to create the circuitmap models.

-4. Run `python manage.py collectstatic -l`  (in the CATMAID folder) to pick up circuitmap's static files.
+5. Run `python manage.py collectstatic -l`  (in the CATMAID folder) to pick up circuitmap's static files.

-5. The synaptic link data needs to be ingested into the generated Postgres table `circuitmap_synlinks` from the [SQL database dump](https://github.com/funkelab/synful_fafb).
+6. The synaptic link data needs to be ingested into the generated Postgres table `circuitmap_synlinks` from the [SQL database dump](https://github.com/funkelab/synful_fafb).

-6. A few additional settings have to be configured to interoperate with segmentation data and CATMAID import procedure (see `circuitmap/control/settings.py.example`).
+7. A few additional settings have to be configured to interoperate with segmentation data and CATMAID import procedure (see `circuitmap/control/settings.py.example`).